-When developers start out at an IT company, it's usually as juniors.
+When developers start out at an IT company, it’s usually as juniors.
 Their main goal is to then become a specialist in their field.
-They are young, motivated, and full of zest to become a five-star developer in their respective fields.
+They are young, motivated, and full of zest to become five-star developers in their respective fields.

 Eventually, they figure out that being an expert in one technology or platform is not enough in a world where working in cross-platform teams and the agile environment is a must, and getting involved in discussions and decision-making is crucial to becoming a valuable team member.

 A T-shaped person, and consequentially, a developer, is someone who has expert knowledge and experience in a particular area.
 That knowledge represents the vertical bar of T.

 In addition, that person has general knowledge of other fields and is able to collaborate with other developers and team members to achieve a common goal.
 That’s the horizontal bar of the letter T.